DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Fault-Injection**: the attacker attempts to compromise the integrity of a cryptographic device by causing some type of external fault
         - for example, using high-voltage electricity, high or low temperature, or other factors to cause a malfunction that undermines the security of the device
 - 3.7.9 Timing
-    - **Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security
+    - **Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security.
+        - By analyzing these timing variations, an attacker can infer details about the cryptographic keys or the data being processed.
+        - If an encryption algorithm takes longer to process certain values or operations due to conditional statements or variable-length operations, an attacker might exploit these timing differences to gain insights into the key or plaintext.
 - 3.7.10 Man-in-the-middle (MITM)
     - **Man-in-the-middle (MITM) (AKA on-path)**: in this attack a malicious individual sits between two communicating parties and intercepts all communications (including the setup of the cryptographic session)
         - attacker responds to the originator's initialization requests and sets up a secure session with the originator